mimshins/figma-backup/README.md

 # figma-backup

-> FigmaBackup is a Node.js module to backup Figma files and store them as local .fig files.
+> FigmaBackup is a Node.js CLI to backup Figma files and store them as local .fig files.